Advances in the Shannon Capacity of Graphs: Preliminaries

 \subsubsection{Fractional invariants of graphs}

-To properly define the four basic fractional invariants of a graph, we need to define the following four sets of functions. \begin{definition} Let $\Gr{G}$ be a simple graph.
-Define the four following sets of functions: \begin{itemize} \item Define $\set{F}_I(\Gr{G})$ as the set of non-negative functions, $f\colon\V{\Gr{G}}\to\Reals$, such that for every $\set{I}\in\indset{\Gr{G}}$,
+To properly define four fractional invariants of a graph, the following sets of functions are first introduced. \begin{definition} Let $\Gr{G}$ be a simple graph.
+Define four sets of functions as follows: \begin{itemize} \item $\set{F}_I(\Gr{G})$ is the set of non-negative functions, $f \colon \V{\Gr{G}} \to \Reals$, such that for every $\set{I} \in \indset{\Gr{G}}$,